ASHS-School/mirrorcast/README.md

 <h2>How to use</h2>

 <p>Currently this is a rough prototype that I have only tested using my laptop and raspberry pi as the receiver.
-The applet will add a option to start mirroring the selected display to the selected receiver, you will have to maunally change the recording settings in pavucontrol to monitor you desktop audio and mute your microphone.</p>
+The applet will add a option to start mirroring the selected display to the selected receiver, you will have to maunally change the audio recording settings in pavucontrol to monitor your desktop audio and mute your microphone if you wish audio to be played on the receiver.</p>

-<p>On the raspberry pi you which to be the receiver, you will need omxplayer installed, run mirror-pi.sh<br/>On the device you wish to mirror you will need python3 and ffmpeg installed, the python script will add an applet to your toolbar(this python script is for debian and ubuntu based systems</p>
+<p>On the receiving raspberry pi you will need omxplayer installed and then you just need to run mirror-pi.sh<br/>On the device you wish to mirror you will need python3 and ffmpeg installed, the python script will add a applet to your toolbar which gives you the option to select a receiver and a display to mirror.
+You need to add either the hostname or the ip address of your receivers to the receivers file.(this python script is for debian and ubuntu based systems)</p>